 What is cryptococcal disease?

-Infection spreads through the air when people breathe in fungal spores in areas where the species are found.
-Wild and domestic animals can sometimes be infected with Cryptococcus as well.
-However, the disease is not spread from animals to humans or from humans to animals.
+The infection itself is not spread from animals to humans or from humans to animals.
 People infected with Cryptococcus are not infectious to others.

 What are the symptoms?